 This document is targeted at all recipients of Client Managed PCs here at the University of Waterloo.
-Since most of these are notebooks in Academic Support, the additional focus is specifically at portables.
-Desktop PC owners that manage their own PCs may also benefit.
+Since most of these are notebooks in Academic Support, the additional focus is specifically at portables however, many of the concerns covered are those of desktop PC owners that manage their own PCs.
 Desktop PCs in Academic Support are used differently than notebooks and because they rarely leave the users office they are almost all imaged and managed by IST.

 In many ways, with notebooks, we’re back at square one.
 The OS is typically as installed by the vendor, and the applications, if present, may not be configured as preferred or required by your departments.
 This not only puts IT staff at a disadvantage in terms of support but also you, the client, in terms of consistency with other PC’s you may use at UW.

 As a notebook user you can either continue to manage most aspects of your PC, or have the critical pieces managed.
 Information on managing your PC yourself can be viewed at: Using your personal computer @Waterloo, however, please consider reviewing the “Managed Notebooks” document to see if IST can help.

 When you first set up your notebook there is an order that, if followed, not only makes your notebook more secure, but also presents fewer surprises than if you randomly do this.
 In very general terms the best order is to:

 1. Fully charge the battery according to the manufacturers instructions before relying on the battery.

 2. Turn on Windows Firewall (called ICF before WXP SP2).

 3. Connect to the network.
 (Some applications need to be enabled online before they can be used.)

 4. Update the operating system and your antivirus software with the latest patches and service packs.

 6. Configure your operating system and applications as recommended for maximum efficiency.